emmahsax/git_helper/README.md

 ### `clean-branches`

 This command will bring you to the repository's default branch, `git pull`, `git fetch -p`, and will clean up your local branches on your machine by seeing which ones are existing on the remote, and updating yours accordingly.
-To run:
+To clean your local branches, run:

 ```bash
 git-helper clean-branches